 The below-listed nationalities can apply (UAE Residents) for a tourist visa to China from Dubai.
 There are different types of visas for different purposes.
 Visit visas are consist of several types, which are respectively marked as L, F, M, Z, X1, X2, C, J1, J2.
 G, D, Q1, Q2, S1, S2, and R. Those who want to China from Dubai for leisure purposes need to apply for L Visa – Tourist Visa before travelling to China.
 The Special Administrative Regions of Hong Kong and Macau have different systems and requirements.

 If you live in Dubai and want to visit China for tourism, you must apply for a China Tourist Visa from Dubai.
-The following is a step-by-step approach to applying for a China Tourist Visa from Dubai.
+The following is a step-by-step approach to applying for a China Tourist Visa.

 The first step is to determine whether you qualify for a China tourist visa from Dubai.
 You must have a valid Dubai resident visa and passport, as well as proof of your intended purpose of travel.